 - She saved Zeus from a divine coup

-- She saved the smith of the gods, Hepahestus, from certain death
+- She saved the smith of the gods, Hephaestus, from certain death

 Determined to confer her infant son Achiles with immortality, she dipped him in the fire of life – some variants have Thetis immersing the child in water, but either way, he was fully submerged.
 Unfortunately, her husband came in, and in horror snatched the baby and tossed him to the floor.
 Enraged, Thetis fled back to her sisters, the sea nymphs (this is from a later telling, not from the Illiad).

-She was holding Achilles by his heel; therefore, it remained his one weak, mortal area.
+She was holding Achilles by his heel; therefore, it remained his one, mortal weakness.